ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: In-lab Study Findings

 \section{In-lab Study Findings}

 On average, participants rated the interface a 4.19/5.0 (stdev{=}0.66).
 No participant rated it lower than a three.
-When asked to provide a reason for their score, participants generally cited minor usability issues (e.g., finicky when connecting nodes, color palette, font choice, more plotting options).\footnote{Two participants who rated the system a 3 and 3.5 explained that they disliked the laptop used for the experiment (\quo{it could have been four, if this was a Windows interface}, P11).} Eighteen participants wanted to use the interface again; five before being explicitly asked.
-Some just wanted to play around (\quo{just for fun}, P6), citing model comparison and multi-response generation (\quo{it gives me all five responses in one go}, P11).
+When asked for a reason for their score, participants generally cited minor usability issues (e.g., finicky when connecting nodes, color palette, font choice, more plotting options).
+Eighteen participants wanted to use the interface again; five before being explicitly asked.
+Some just wanted to play around, citing model comparison and multi-response generation.
 Participants who had prior experience testing LLM behavior in academia or industry cited speed and efficiency of iteration as the primary value of the tool (\quo{If I had started with using this, I'd have gotten much further with my prompt engineering...
 This is much faster than a Jupyter Notebook}, P4; \quo{this would save me half a day for sure...
-You could do a lot of stuff...
-This we did in like what, 20 minutes?}, P21).
+You could do a lot of stuff with it }, P21).
 Participants mentioned prior behavior as having multiple tabs open to chat with different models, manually copying responses into spreadsheets, or writing programs.
-Three wanted to use \oursystem{} for academic research.
+Three wanted to use \oursystem{} for research.

-We recount participants' behavior in the structured task to choose a model and prompt template, before presenting case studies that illustrate each mode operation from Section~6.
+We recount participants' behavior in the structured task to choose a model and prompt template, overview how \oursystem{} supported participants' explorations and understanding, and reflect on pain points.